MaeyD/Student-Data-Collection/README.md

 The form is styled using CSS.
 The form elements are centered on the page, and the form itself is contained within a border.
 The page background is an image that covers the entire background.

 Author:

-This project was created by Medha.
+This project was created by Adarsh.